|Real Name||Sanjaya Baru|

 - He was the media advisor and official spokesman to the former Prime Minister of India, Manmohan Singh from 2004 to 2008.

 - Before becoming the advisor to the PM, he was a professor at the Indian Council for Research on International Economic Relations in New Delhi.
+Moreover, he also lectured at Chatham House in London, National Defence College in Delhi and Indian School of Business in Hyderabad.

 - In 2010, he was awarded the GITAM foundation annual award at its 30th foundation day celebrations.